giladghgh/chess-coach/README.md

 ### ECO Interpreter

-My openings database [WIP] is based on the [Encyclopedia of Chess Openings](https://www.365chess.com/eco.php).
+My openings database is based on the [Encyclopedia of Chess Openings](https://www.365chess.com/eco.php).
-So that coach works offline [WIP], I cleaned & converted this ECO catalogue to CSV format [WIP].
+So that coach works offline, I cleaned & converted this ECO catalogue to CSV format.
 ETL details soon.
-[WORK IN PROGRESS]